Balizero1987/nuzantara-studio-pro/NUZANTARA_README.md

 ## 🎯 Usage

+### Provider Selection
+- Choose your AI provider from the dropdown in the sidebar
+- Select a model from that provider
+- Each provider's API key is configured separately in Settings

 ### Chat Panel
-- Select your preferred AI model from the sidebar
 - Type your question or request
 - Get streaming responses with markdown formatting
 - Chat history is automatically saved